Skip to footer content

 renderer.RenderingOptions.MarginBottom = 20;

-// Render HTML with form fields to PDF
+// Render an HTML string to PDF

 string htmlContent = @"